-Every member of the Caltech community who knows of or reasonably suspects child abuse or neglect, including any prohibited conduct involving a minor, has a personal responsibility to report the suspected child abuse or neglect to Caltech Security or the JPL Protective Services Division immediately.

-Caltech employees who are mandated reporters have additional, legally required reporting obligations, including reporting immediately to the LA County Office of Child Protection and/or the local police department.
-See Mandated Reporter Guidelines and the Violence Prevention Policy for more information.
+Every member of the Caltech community, who knows of, or reasonably suspects, child abuse, including any prohibited conduct involving a minor, has a personal responsibility to report to Caltech Security or the JPL Protective Services Division immediately.
+A minor under the age of 18 is not considered to be capable of giving valid affirmative consent to sexual activity under this policy.
+Caltech employees who are mandated reporters have additional reporting obligations, including reporting immediately to LA County Office of Child Protection and/or the local police department.
+See the Violence Prevention policy for more information.